 We can show you how to open a business credit file.
 You can do it!

 Opening a business credit file and building business credit means that your firm attains opportunities you never assumed you would.
 You can get all new equipment, bid on real estate, and cover the company payroll, even when times are a bit lean.
-This is specifically helpful in holiday companies, where you can go for several months with few sales.
+This is specifically helpful in holiday companies, where you can go for several months with solely hardly any sales.

 As a result of this, you should really focus on developing your company credit.
 Enhance and maintain your scores and you will have these opportunities.
 Do not, and either you do not get these opportunities, or they will set you back you a lot more.
 And no company owner wants that.
 You have to understand what affects your small business credit before you can make it better.

 There are 5 business credit scores that business owners should know.

 Keeping your credit scores high is vital, so make certain you do not miss any of these.

 A PAYDEX Score from Dun & Bradstreet ranges from 0 to 100.
 This score has a basis in payment information which is on report to the bureau.
 Or it is on report to data-gathering companies partnering with the CRA. https://creditreports.dnb.com/m/business-glossary/paydex-score.html

 D & B uses this information, along with a credit score and Financial Stress Score, so as to advise how much credit a lender should extend to your company.

 To get a PAYDEX score, you have to apply for a D-U-N-S number by using Dun & Bradstreet’s site.
 The number is at no cost.
 Plus, the CRA will need to have records of your payments with four or more sellers.

 Your company’s PAYDEX score shows if your payments are typically made promptly or ahead of schedule.
 As you may expect, a higher number is better.